kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 Irven nods hesitantly, his anxiety clear.
 “My whole family has touched this…” he confesses, fear evident in his eyes.

 Scarlet focuses, fetching something from her pouch and murmuring an incantation under her breath.
 A soft glow emanates from her hands as she confirms, “It’s the same magical contagion, just like in the chest we found.”
 She gives Irven a serious look.
 “I think you should spend some quality time with your children,” she advises.
 Irven blanches.

-Irven’s shoulders slump, his fear for his family’s safety evident in his eyes.
-Taking the fragile vial into his pouch with extreme care, Doctor Pepe remarks, “Best not to touch this further.”
+His shoulders slump, his fear for his family’s safety evident in his eyes.
+Doctor Pepe takes the fragile vial into his pouch with extreme care, remarking, “Best not to touch this further.”

 Halite adds, “Anyone in the family showing any symptoms?
 Blue streaks of the skin?
 Inner chill?
 Slowed movements?”
 Irven shakes his head, his relief tempered by worry.